Welcome to Bradley University’s Department of Interactive Media. Our students major in:

-- Game Design
+- Animation & Game Design BFA

 Small class sizes are a key component of our educational structure with close engagement with faculty and access to the tools needed for success.